godotengine/godot-docs/tutorials/scripting/resources.rst

 Attach a script to it named ``bot_stats.gd`` (or just create a new script, and then drag it to it).

 .. note::
-    If you're using C#, you need to annotate your Resource class with the ``[GlobalClass]`` attribute for it to show up in the create resource GUI.
+    To make the new resource class appear in the Create Resource GUI, you need to provide a class name for GDScript or use the [GlobalClass] attribute in C#.

 .. tabs::
   .. code-tab:: gdscript GDScript
+    class_name BotStats
     extends Resource

     @export var health: int